MARTIAL ARTS IN EDUCATION

 fo·cus ˈfō-kəs

-plural foci, also
+plural foci, also focuses

 - a center of activity, attraction, or attention -